elmsln/elmsln/README.md

 LICENSE
 ==============
 ELMSLN is a collection of many, many projects, all individually licensed, all open source.
 The myriad of License files is why this section is added to avoid confusion.
-If you have a licensing issue / question please raise it in the issue queue.
+If you have a licensing question or concern please raise it in the issue queue.

 - The ELMS:LN top level repository is GPLv3, though most of the underlying code pulled in is not GPLv3.
 V3 enabled the greatest level of compatibility with our downstream repositories
 - Drupal core and contributed modules / themes are GPLv2 due to licensing requirements of the drupal.org community.
+- GravCMS is MIT licensed
+- Polymer core is BSD 3 clause
+- The majority of included Webcomponents (especially those from the [LRNWebComponents](https://github.com/LRNWebComponents) repos) are Apache 2.0
-- For other included libraries see their respective LICENSE.txt file included local to those libraries.
+- For other included libraries see their respective LICENSE.txt file included local to those projects and libraries.